hariganesht/hariganesht.github.io/index.md

 # Hello!

-I am a third year undergraduate.
-My interests sit at the intersection of Bayesian modeling, AI alignment, and cognitive science.
+I'm a third year undergraduate.
+My interests sit at the intersection of Bayesian modeling, computational cognitive science, and intelligence in autonomous systems.
+Currently, I'm trying to figure out how to learn my way into these fields.
+I write about this on a daily basis in my blog!

-Previously, I studied neurological imaging models to detect the early onset of Dementia in Alzheimer's patients on a collaborative project between IIT Madras and UIUC.

-Here you can find my **projects**, **blog**, and **CV**.